jdominpa/dotfiles/README.md

 #### `~/.gitconfig.local`

-The `~/.gitconfig.local` file it will be automatically included after the configurations from `~/.gitconfig`, thus, allowing its content to overwrite or add to the existing `git` configurations.
+The `~/.gitconfig.local` file will be automatically included after the configurations from `~/.gitconfig`, thus, allowing its content to overwrite or add to the existing `git` configurations.

 __Note:__ Use `~/.gitconfig.local` to store sensitive information such as the `git` user credentials, e.g.:

 ```bash
 [commit]